-Dr. Brenzinger has conducted over 1,000 direct violence risk potential evaluations and indirect threat assessments with adult and adolescent male and female clients and consulted on over 1,500 threat cases.
-His clients include Fortune 500 and mid-sized corporations, government agencies, academic institutions, and private individuals.
-He regularly provides consultation and evaluation services to the private sector.
-He assists corporations and their threat management teams in identifying, assessing, managing, and monitoring potential and actual threats to the organization, its personnel and their families.
-He also provides a range of training topics including workplace violence prevention program review, basic threat management team development, advanced threat management team training, and managing domestic violence and stalking in the workplace.
+Dr. Brenzinger has conducted thousands of indirect threat assessments and direct violence risk evaluations with adult and adolescent male and female subjects.
+He regularly consults with clients that range from Fortune-ranked enterprises and mid-sized corporations to government agencies, academic institutions and private individuals.
+He regularly provides consultation and evaluation services to the private sector and assists corporations and their threat management teams in identifying, assessing, managing and monitoring potential and actual threats to the organization, its personnel and their families.
 Drs.
-Stephen White and Reid Meloy have approved Dr. Brenzinger to provide Workplace Assessment of Violence Risk (WAVR-21) short form training.
+Stephen White and Reid Meloy have approved Dr. Brenzinger to provide training for the Workplace Assessment of Violence Risk (WAVR-21), which is a 21-item coded instrument for the structured assessment of workplace and campus targeted violence risk.

-Dr. Brenzinger specializes in psychosexual risk evaluations with male and female adults and adolescents.
-He has conducted over 600 evaluations and provides expert court testimony.
+Dr. Brenzinger is also a Licensed Sex Offender Evaluator and specializes in psychosexual risk evaluations with male and female adults and adolescents.
+He has conducted over 1,500 evaluations and provided expert court testimony.
 Clients include referrals from criminal and civil attorneys in both state and federal courts, religious organizations, child protection agencies, community mental health agencies, and individuals and families.

-Dr. Brenzinger conducts fitness for duty evaluations with both public safety personnel and a wide range of professionals.
-He has extensive experience as a correctional psychologist including juvenile detention centers, adult jails, correctional facilities, and secure psychiatric treatment centers with both males and females.
+Additionally, Dr. Brenzinger conducts fitness for duty evaluations with both public safety personnel and a wide range of professionals.
+He has extensive experience as a correctional psychologist, including juvenile detention centers, adult jails, correctional facilities and secure psychiatric treatment centers with both males and females.

-Dr. Brenzinger is a Member of the Chicago Chapter of the Association of Threat Assessment Professionals; a Member of the Chicago Chapter of ASIS International; a Board Member of the Cook County Sex Offender Management Board, a Clinical Member of the Association for the Treatment of Sexual Abusers, and he is an Approved Provider for Psychological Evaluations and Treatment for both Adults and Juveniles by the Illinois Attorney General’s Office - Sex Offender Management Board.
+Dr. Brenzinger is a Member of the Chicago Chapter of the Association of Threat Assessment Professionals and a Clinical Member of the Association for the Treatment of Sexual Abusers.

 Stephen White, Ph.D., is a psychologist and the President of Work Trauma Services Inc., a consulting group he founded in 1982 to assist employers with serious workplace crises.
 His extensive work in organizational trauma reduction led to his specializing, since 1989, in the assessment and management of workplace violence risk.